This set of Microbiology online test focuses on “Determining Sanitary Quality of Water”.

 d) 1000 per ml

-Explanation: In standard plate count method, water of good quality is expected to give a low count, less than 100 per ml.
+Explanation: In the standard plate count method, water of good quality is expected to give a low count, less than 100 per ml.

 a) Streptococcus faecalis